 1913 – Robertson Davies, Canadian novelist, playwright, critic, journalist, and professor.

-1915 – Tasha Tudor, American author and illustrator of children’s books.
+1915 – Tasha Tudor, prolific, award-winning American illustrator and writer of children’s books.

 1916 – Jack Vance, American author of science fiction, fantasy, and mystery novels; he has also been published under the names John Holbrook Vance, Ellery Queen, Alan Wade, Peter Held, John van See, and Jay Kavanse; honors include multiple Hugo Awards, the World Fantasy Award, and designation by the Society of Science Fiction & Fantasy Writers (SFWA) as a Grand Master.